anh-nn01/Time-Aware-World-Model/README.md

 > International Conference on Machine Learning (ICML) 2025 <br>
 >

-## Introduction
+## 📖 Introduction
-This is the code for Time-Aware World Model (TAWM), a model-agnostic and more efficient training method for world model.
-In this work, TAWM is built on top of TD-MPC2 world model architecture as the basis of the experiments. <br><br>
+This is the official code for Time-Aware World Model (TAWM), a model-agnostic and more efficient training method for world model. <br>

+**TL;DR:** Time-Aware World Model (TAWM) is a model-agnostic training method that improves dynamics learning by explicitly incorporating time step size Δt and sampling observations at varying frequencies.
+This addresses the real-world constraint of varying observation rates, enabling efficient learning across temporal scales and outperforming fixed-Δt baselines under the same training budget.

+<br><br>

-Since TAWM's core contribution is the time-aware training method, which is ***architecture-agnostic***, it can be incorporated into any world model training pipeline, including but is not limited to TD-MPC2 and Dreamers. <br><br>
+Since TAWM's core contribution is the **time-aware concepts and training method**, which is ***architecture-agnostic***, it can be seemlessly incorporated into any world model training pipeline, including but not limited to TD-MPC2 and Dreamers.
+In this work, TAWM is built on top of TD-MPC2 architecture as the basis of the experiments. <br><br>

 You can directly incorporate the Time-Aware concept into your world model training pipeline ***even without using our code***.
 To incorporate **TAWM** into any world model architecture: